Attentive Feature Aggregation or: How Policies Learn to Stop Worrying about Robustness and Attend to Task-Relevant Visual Cues: INTRODUCTION

 \section{INTRODUCTION}

 Performing robust and accurate robotic manipulation from visual inputs necessitates informative and stable visual representations.
 The traditional paradigm for training visuomotor policies has involved learning visual encoders from scratch alongside policy models~\cite{JMLR:v17:15-522}.
 Recently, however, the adoption of pre-trained visual representations (PVRs) (\aka vision foundation models), \ie computer vision models trained on large and diverse visual datasets, has emerged as a compelling alternative, moving away from the tabula-rasa approach~\cite{shang2024theia,jing2023explore,NEURIPS2023_022ca1be,silwal2024large,dasari2023datasets,hsu2022what}.
-This shift has been driven mainly by three key factors: the SoTA performance of PVRs in computer vision tasks, their impressive generalisation capabilities derived from training on vast datasets, and the absence of robust robot-specific foundation models~\cite{huang2025otter}.
+This shift has been driven mainly by three key factors: the SoTA performance of PVRs in computer vision tasks, their impressive generalisation capabilities derived from training on vast datasets, and the absence of \emph{robust} robot-specific foundation models~\cite{huang2025otter}.

-Even though PVRs have played an instrumental role in downstream robotics applications, such as semantic mapping~\cite{tsagkas2023vlfields,tsagkas2024click}, language-guided~\cite{shen2023F3RM,huang2023voxposer} and affordance-guided~\cite{ju2025robo,li2024affgrasp} manipulation, and more, their role in imitation learning can lead to a paradoxical phenomenon.
+Even though PVRs have played an instrumental role in downstream robotics applications, such as semantic mapping~\cite{tsagkas2023vlfields,tsagkas2024click}, language-guided~\cite{shen2023F3RM,huang2023voxposer} and affordance-guided~\cite{ju2025robo,li2024affgrasp} manipulation, their adoption in imitation learning, although offering unprecedented data efficiency in policy training, can lead to a paradoxical phenomenon.
 The very PVRs that are selected for their ability to provide descriptive and generalisable features, also encode a broad range of scene information, much of which may be irrelevant to the specific task.
-As a result, introducing visual changes in the scene, particularly ones with rich semantic meaning--as in Fig.~\ref{fig:teaser}--the more likely it is for the policy's input to be driven out-of-domain (OOD), leading to task failure.
+As a result, introducing visual changes in the scene, particularly ones with rich semantic meaning, as in Fig.~\ref{fig:teaser}, the more likely it is for the policy's input to be driven out-of-domain (OOD), leading to task failure.
 This lack of robustness is a well-known problem~\cite{10611331,Hansen2022pre,burns2024what,houlsby2019parameter,spawnet}.
-Nevertheless, prior works either simply acknowledged and quantified the problem, or proposed solutions that required dataset augmentation~\cite{Hansen2022pre,spawnet}, a costly approach for real-world robotics applications.
+Nevertheless, prior works either simply acknowledged and quantified the problem, or proposed solutions that required dataset augmentation~\cite{Hansen2022pre,spawnet} (\eg randomising the background with distractor videos), a costly approach for real-world robotics applications.